Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Introduction

 Moreover, the geometry of polarized abelian varieties is so rich that one can append many further structures to the moduli functors, obtaining finite covers of the moduli spaces with beautifully intricate patterns, and curious group theory coming into play.
-One first example of such construction is the so-called \it level structure \rm (see Section \ref{leveletheta}) which endows the polarized abelian variety with some discrete structure on certain torsion points related to its polarization.
-In the case of abelian surfaces with a polarization of type $(1,d)$, moduli spaces of polarized abelian surfaces with a level structure have been studied by Gritsenko \cite{Gri1,Gri2}, Hulek and Sankaran \cite{HS}, Gross and Popescu \cite{GP1,GP1b,GP2,GP3}, in particular with respect to their birational geometry (rationality, unirationality, uniruledness, and Kodaira dimension) and the general picture seems quite clear.
-In particular, Gritsenko has shown that the moduli space $\A_2(1,d)$ of abelian surfaces polarized of type $(1,d)$ is not unirational if $d \geq 13$ and $d \neq 14, 15, 16, 18, 20, 24, 30, 36.$ Furthermore, thanks again to the results in \cite{Gri1} and \cite{HS} it is now proven that the moduli space of principally polarized abelian surfaces with a level structure $\A_2(1,p)^{lev}$ is of general type for all primes $p\geq 37$.
+One first example of such constructions is the so-called \it level structure \rm (see Section \ref{leveletheta}) which endows the polarized abelian variety with some discrete structure on certain torsion points related to its polarization.
+In the case of abelian surfaces with a polarization of type $(1,d)$, moduli spaces of polarized abelian surfaces with a level structure have been studied by Gritsenko \cite{Gri1,Gri2}, Hulek and Sankaran \cite{HS}, Gross and Popescu \cite{GP1,GP4,GP2,GP3}, in particular with respect to their birational geometry (rationality, unirationality, uniruledness, and Kodaira dimension) and the general picture seems quite clear.
+The Kodaira dimension of moduli spaces of $(1,d)$-polarized abelian surfaces has been studied extensively by Sankaran \cite{Sa97}, Erdenberger \cite{Er} and by Hulek, Kahn and Weintraub in \cite{HKW}, where polarizations with level structure are also investigated.
+In particular, Gritsenko has shown that the moduli space $\A_2(1,d)$ of polarized abelian surfaces of type $(1,d)$ is not unirational if $d \geq 13$ and $d \neq 14, 15, 16, 18, 20, 24, 30, 36.$ Furthermore, thanks again to the results in \cite{Gri1} and \cite{HS} it is now proven that the moduli space of principally polarized abelian surfaces with a level structure $\A_2(1,p)^{lev}$ is of general type for all primes $p\geq 37$.